 By the end of class you’ll be able to create a powerful, captivating close up with any material.

-Class size is limited to 15 so that every actor gets personal attention s/he needs to thrive.
+Class size is limited to 12 so that you get the personal attention you need to thrive.

 Meet Your Instructor